 To answer, your dog basically does not know it's Christmas but they do get familiar with the changes, the settings, the patterns, and the repetitions and sometimes, oh how they wish Christmas happens every day!
 And it's fun to get them involved with the celebrations at home, too (particularly considering how your fur-baby responds to all the hubbubs).

-Help your fur-baby have a Merry Christmas by providing him with all the necessary Pet Parents® products so that the both of you can equip yourselves for happier and healthier holidays ahead.
+Help your fur-baby have a Merry Christmas by providing them with all the necessary Pet Parents® products and holiday safety tips so that the both of you can equip yourselves for happier and healthier holidays ahead.

 From all of us at Pet Parents®, we wish you and your fur-baby a Merry Christmas... in advance!